On The Menu Week Of October 24th

 I’m so excited to try this gorgeous pork loin recipe from Frugal Hausfrau!
 It’s full of scrumptious flavors and it looks so pretty!
 I love company worthy recipes I can prep ahead!
 Dried tart cherries are a favorite of mine and I’m a huge fan of fruit in a savory dish!

 - BACON, DRIED CHERRY, CARAMELIZED ONION STUFFED TENDERLOIN

 - ROAST GREEN BEANS WITH BACON

 TREAT OF THE WEEK ON THE MENU

 Guess what I’m having for breakfast?
 Not only are these a healthy sweet treat but a scrumptious breakfast if you let them swim in a bowl of milk!
-They are only 3 WW points a half!

 Thank you, Martha, from Nourishing Living for this glorious fall recipe!

 Yvonne, we learned my daughter had to be gluten free 7 years ago.
 It seemed overwhelming at the time (and all the gluten free products weren’t readily available back then), but it’s actually very easy.
 There are excellent substitutions of pasta and other carb products.
 My favorite and cheapest place to get gluten free is Aldi.
 They have a fantastic line of GF products that are priced very well.

 Thanks so much, Ruth!
 My daugther in law is GF and loves Aldi!
 We have one within 15 miles of us.
 I need to check it out!